robbriers/uklakes/README.md

 reported at the end of the process.

-The resultant output will have a different number of columns depending on what information is available for the lakes specified, giving NA values for those columns where the data is absent.
+The resultant output will have a different number of columns depending on what information is available for the lakes specified, giving `NA` values for those columns where the data is absent.
+A full listing of the possible output columns is given in the [output reference list](../articles/uklakes_output_ref.html)

 ## Code of Conduct

-Please note that the `uklakes` ppackage is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+Please note that the `uklakes` package is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.